lucafrance/scrum.wiki-vault/Scrum Guide TODO.md

 These commitments exist to reinforce empiricism and the Scrum values for the Scrum Team and their stakeholders.

-#### Commitment: Definition of Done

-The Definition of Done is a formal description of the state of the Increment when it meets the quality measures required for the product.

-The moment a Product Backlog item meets the Definition of Done, an Increment is born.

-The Definition of Done creates transparency by providing everyone a shared understanding of what work was completed as part of the Increment.
-If a Product Backlog item does not meet the Definition of Done, it cannot be released or even presented at the Sprint Review.
-Instead, it returns to the Product Backlog for future consideration.

-If the Definition of Done for an increment is part of the standards of the organization, all Scrum Teams must follow it as a minimum.
-If it is not an organizational standard, the Scrum Team must create a Definition of Done appropriate for the product.

-The Developers are required to conform to the Definition of Done.
-If there are multiple Scrum Teams working together on a product, they must mutually define and comply with the same Definition of Done.

 ## End Note

 Scrum is free and offered in this Guide.
 The Scrum framework, as outlined herein, is immutable.
 While implementing only parts of Scrum is possible, the result is not Scrum.
 Scrum exists only in its entirety and functions well as a container for other techniques, methodologies, and practices.